HNM701 - The Woman During Pregnancy, Labour and Birth

 Cloud (online) teaching methods and independent learning activities require internet access.

-Topics to be addressed in this unit include a review of human reproduction, pre-conceptual health, conception, embryology, fetal and placental development, anatomy and physiology of pregnancy, signs and symptoms of pregnancy and physiology of the intrapartum phases of labour.
-Emphasis is placed upon woman-centred care, the midwife's responsibilities as a primary health provider including a referral role to other health professionals; health promotion and education.
+Topics to be addressed in this unit include a review of the anatomy and physiology of human reproduction, pre-conceptual health, conception, embryology, fetal and placental development; anatomy and physiology of pregnancy, female pelvis, signs and symptoms of pregnancy and the intrapartum phase and mechanism of labour.
+Emphasis is placed upon midwifery health assessments incorporating physical, emotional and mental health of the woman and that of the fetus and soon after birth health assessment of the new mother and her infant.
+The midwife’s responsibilities as a primary health care provider including a referral and collaboration role with other health care professionals are presented, encompassing health promotion and education.
+Woman-centred is promoted to support individualised care incorporating socio-cultural diversity, including Aboriginal and Torres Strait Islander Peoples and women from other cultural groups; and supporting the needs of the community related to maternity services.

 Assessment task 1: Two online examinations (1000 words) 20%